OpenTermsArchive/terms-types/README.md

 ## Add new terms type

-Contributions to expand the `terms-types` collection are welcome.
+Contributions to expand the `terms-types` database are welcome.
 If you'd like to suggest a new type, please follow the [process detailed in our CONTRIBUTING file](CONTRIBUTING.md).

 ---